 RRCT is the owner and manager of the preserve, donated by the Fralich family in December of 2018.
 Transactional and stewardship funding came from the Margaret E. Burnham Charitable Trust, RRCT’s Land Acquisition Reserve Fund, and other sources.
-RRCT will be working on this preserve throughout 2019 and into the future to provide safe public access, while respecting the natural resources of the preserve.
+RRCT upgraded the trails in 2019 to enhance safe public access, while respecting the natural resources of the preserve.

 Here’s a Lewiston Sun Journal article from January 8, 2019, when we unveiled the preserve to the public at a New Gloucester Board of Selectmen’s meeting.

 This preserve is managed to protect sensitive habitats and historic features, and will be made available as a community educational resource.
 RRCT plans to maintain the old vehicle for historic interpretation.
 See Michael Fralich’s narrative, next tab, for a rich history of many features of the preserve including the 1947 Plymouth and the 19th century stone bridge.

 Habitat: Upstream from Big Falls Preserve is the upper Meadow Brook watershed, which is nearly entirely undeveloped.
 Downstream of the preserve are both the Irving Thurston Wildlife Marsh (Maine Department of Fish and Wildlife) and RRCT’s Intervale Preserve at the confluence with the Royal River.
 For decades Big Falls was managed for trails and traditional public access, beloved by neighbors in private ownership.
 Now RRCT owns and manages the parcel.